joppik/SimplePingAuditTool/README.md

 300 192.168.1.0/24
 400 192.168.10.0/24

 and then writes output to sqlite3 database and scratch file.
-A summmary file is also created to show "UP" hosts
+A summary file is also created to show "UP" hosts

 script calls "fping -C 1 -q <IP>"